Dolly Parton Reveals She Turned Down The Presidential Medal Of Freedom Twice

 "I couldn't accept it because my husband was ill, and then they asked me again about it, and I wouldn't travel because of the COVID," Parton said as she explained her reasoning for turning down the highest civilian honor in the United States.

-When told by Today host Jenna Bush that one of former President Barack Obama’s biggest regrets was not giving her the award and that he would recommend Biden to make up for his mistake, Parton expressed some hesitancy.
+When told by Today host Jenna Bush that one of former President Barack Obama's biggest regrets was not giving her the award and that he would recommend Biden make up for his mistake, Parton expressed some hesitancy.

 "Now I feel like if I take it, I'll be doing politics, so I'm not sure," she told the daughter of another former president, George W. Bush.